Backorders – 5 Ways to Avoid them in 2024

 What is a Backorder?

-When a BO occurs, customers may receive partial shipments while they wait for the rest of their orders to arrive.
+When a backorder occurs, customers may receive partial shipments while they wait for the rest of their orders to arrive.

 Why do backorders occur?